Five Animals Qi Gong

 Raising the Tiger's Paws - Key Movements

-Focus on the movement in the abdomen, chest, neck and head whilst maintaining an upright spine.
+Focus on the trunk as the arms raise up passed the abdomen, chest, neck and head whilst maintaining an upright spine.
 Look for a cycle of expansion and compression in the abdomen and chest as you flow through the movement.

 Seizing the Prey - Key Movements